barkprotocol/ecommerce-platform/README.md

 - `database/`: PostgreSQL configuration and migration files.
 - `config/`: API keys and environment configuration files.

-## Getting Started
+## Getting Started Medusajs

 Visit the [Quickstart Guide](https://docs.medusajs.com/create-medusa-app) to set up a server.

-To get your development environment ready and start using BARK, follow these steps.
+To get your development environment ready and start using BARK Commerce, follow these steps.

 ### Prerequisites